View Other Content

 2013 – Jonjo Shelvey left for Swansea City for an initial £5m fee, after seven strikes in 69 reds outings since signing from Charlton Athletic for £1.7m in May 2010.
 On the same day, ex-reds forward Djibril Cissé signed for Russian side Kuban Krasnodar, having been released by Queens Park Rangers five days earlier.

 2014 – Midfielder Emre Can signed from Bayer 04 Leverkusen for £9.75m.
-He struck fourteen times in 167 outings, moving on to Juventus earlier this month after his contract expired.
+He struck fourteen times in 167 outings, moving on to Juventus in June 2018 after his contract expired.

 1998 - Steve Staunton re-signed from Aston Villa on a free transfer.
 He struck once in 58 first-team appearances before returning to Villa Park again in December 2000.